chaos-mesh/chaos-mesh/doc/network_chaos.md

   scheduler:
     cron: "@every 15s"
 ```
-User can find and edit the template refer to [examples/network-partition-example.yaml](../examples/network-partition-example.yaml).
+Description:

-* **action** defines the specific pod chaos action.
-In this case, it means network partition, represents the chaos action of network partition of pods.
+* **action** defines the specific chaos action for the pod.
+In this case, it is network partition.
 * **mode** defines the mode to run chaos action.
-* **selector** is used to select pods that are used to inject chaos action.
+* **selector** specifies the target pods for chaos injection.
-* **direction** represents the partition direction, supported direction: from / to / both.
+* **direction** specifies the partition direction.
+Supported directions are from, to, and both.
-* **target** represents network partition target.
+* **target** specifies the target for network partition.
-* **duration** define the duration time for each chaos experiment.
-As the example shows, the network partition lasts 10 seconds.
+* **duration** defines the duration for each chaos experiment.
+In the sample file above, the network partition lasts for 10 seconds.
-* **scheduler** defines some scheduler rules to the running time of the chaos experiment about pods.
-More rule info: https://godoc.org/github.com/robfig/cron
+* **scheduler** defines the scheduler rules for the running time of the chaos experiment.
+For more rule information, see <https://godoc.org/github.com/robfig/cron>.

 ## Netem Chaos Actions

-There are 4 cases, loss, delay, duplicate and corrupt.
+There are 4 cases for netem chaos actions, namely loss, delay, duplicate, and corrupt.

+> **Note:**
+>
-The meanings of action, mode, selector duration, scheduler are consistent with the description in the Network Partition.
+> The detailed description of each field in the configuration template are consistent with that in [Network Partition](#network-partition-action).

 ### Network Loss

-Network Loss means that network packets are dropped randomly.
+A Network Loss action causes network packets to drop randomly.
+To add a Network Loss action, locate and edit the corresponding template in [/examples](../examples/network-loss-example.yaml).
-> In this case, two attributes are required, loss and correlation.
+> In this case, two action specific attributes are required - loss and correlation.
 >
 > ```yaml
 > loss:
 >   loss: "25"
 >   correlation: "25"
 > ```
-> Loss represents the percentage of packet loss.
-The above example shows a 25% chance of packet loss.
+> loss defines the percentage of packet loss.
 >
 > Network chaos variation isn't purely random, so to emulate that there is a correlation value as well.

 ### Network Delay

-Network Delay means to delay the sending of network messages.
+A Network Delay action causes delays in message sending.
+To add a Network Delay action, locate and edit the corresponding template in [/examples](../examples/network-delay-example.yaml).
-> In this case, three attributes are required, correlation, jitter and latency.
+> In this case, three action specific attributes are required - correlation, jitter, and latency.
 >
 >```yaml
 >  delay: